ErinaTheDummy/SwordToShield/Character_Creation/Backgrounds.md

 You are an average working man of the commonwealth.
 You begin with the following materials and features:

 ### Lead belly
-From years and years of consuming questionable sources of food, you have advantage on saving throws against being poisoned.
+From years and years of consuming questionable sources of food, you have advantage on saving throws against spoiled food.

 - 5 days of rations
 - A Waterskin